EonOfCatastrophe/EonOfCatastrophe/README.md

 Any form of interaction is okay, but kindly refrain from kissing and cuddling.
 Not too comfortable with it, even with friends.

 DNI
-- Flying penises.
+- Flying penises
-- Minors.
+- Minors
 - Basic DNI criteria
+- Proshippers
-- Proshippers.
+       - Solo-leveling fans.

-I don't hide much people, so we're cool.
+I don't hide much people, so no worries my lad(or lass).

 Interests:
 - Epic The Musical
-- Human Psyche
+- Philosophy
 - Victorian Era
 - Medieval Era
 - Literature
+- Ants

 Dislikes:
 - Worms.